typohnebild/numpy-vs-mir/README.md

 ### Poisson Equation

-The Poisson Equation is -&Delta;u = f and is used in various fields to describe processes like fluid dynamics or heatmaps.
+The Poisson Equation is -&Delta;u = f and is used in various fields to describe processes like fluid dynamics or heat distribution.
 To solve it numerically, the finte-difference method is usually applied for discretization.
 The discrete version on rectangular 2D-Grid looks like this:

 (&nabla;<sup>2</sup>u)<sub>i,j</sub> = <sup>1</sup>&frasl;<sub>(h<sup>2</sup>)</sub>
 (u<sub>i+1,j</sub> + u<sub>i - 1, j</sub> +